-Following the dismissal of school, the District encourages all students to go directly home or to another pre-arranged destination.
-Children should not stay to play on the grounds or visit a friend's house without parental permission.
+Following the dismissal of school, the District encourages all students to go directly home or to another prearranged destination.
+Children should not stay to play on the grounds or visit a friend's house or other unnecessary location without parental permission.